Fox School of Business & Management

 Jeffrey R. Boles, Associate Professor, Department of Risk, Actuarial Science, and Legal Studies, Fox School of Business and Management; PhD, University of California Berkeley.

-Lauren N. Burns, Assistant Professor of Instruction, Department of Statistics, Operations, and Data Science, Fox School of Business and Management; PhD, Temple University.
+Lauren N. Burns, Associate Professor of Instruction, Department of Statistics, Operations, and Data Science, Fox School of Business and Management; PhD, Temple University.

 Dmitri Byzalov, Associate Professor, Department of Accounting, Fox School of Business and Management; PhD, Harvard University.